 - Need wifi?
 Check here for cheap wifi in Vietnam

 - You’ll find the service to be very efficient in Vietnam.
-The wait staff are always happy to show you the proper way to eat a certain dish
+The wait staff are always happy to show you the proper way to eat a specific dish

 - If you eat something and see a ton of sauces at your table, make sure to ask the wait staff for recommendations on how to mix these sauces into the main meal